Rapid-POS/Rapid-Counterpoint-Klaviyo-Connector/Release-Notes/RapidPOS-Klaviyo-3.04.00-Release-Notes.md

 ## Bug Fixes and Performance Enhancements

-### Allow Multiple Customers with the Same Email Address
+### Improved Handling of Duplicate Customer Email Addresses

-Removed validation preventing multiple customers from sharing the same email address.
+In this release we updated customer validation logic to prevent order processing interruptions when multiple CounterPoint customers share the same email address.

-Previously, customer inserts or updates could fail when another customer record already existed with the same email address.
-The connector now allows multiple customer records to use the same email address when required by the business workflow.
+Previously, customer inserts, updates, or order processing would throw an error message when another customer record already existed in Counterpoint with the same email address and was already associated with a Klaviyo customer profile.
+In order to proceed the email address would have to be removed or updated to a different email address not already used by another contact in Counterpoint.

+The validation has now been adjusted to allow the customer and order workflow to continue successfully within CounterPoint, even when duplicate email addresses exist across multiple customer records.

+#### Important Behavior Notes

+- Multiple CounterPoint customers may now share the same email address without blocking customer updates or order entry.
+- Duplicate email customers are still **not uploaded or synced to Klaviyo**.
+- Only the original customer associated with the email address will continue syncing with Klaviyo.
+- This change prevents unnecessary workflow interruptions while maintaining Klaviyo profile integrity and duplicate email protection.

 This improvement provides greater flexibility for:
 - Shared family email accounts
 - Business accounts with multiple associated contacts
 - Multi-customer relationships using a common email address
 ### Prevent Last Customer Sync Date Updates on Failed Downloads
 Updated customer profile download logic to prevent the `LST_CUST_SYNC_DT` field from being updated when an error occurs during customer profile synchronization.